Jumbub/wgsl-visual-debugger/readme.md

 ## Installation

-Copy the contents of `wgsl-debug-ascii.wgsl` to the top of your fragment shader code.
+Copy the contents of `wgsl-debug-ascii.wgsl` into your shader.

 ## Usage